 Run the Job to Scramble the Data

 Verify that you have backed up all your resource data before you run the Anonymize Personally Identifiable Information (PII) job.
 When you run this job, the designated personal resource data is permanently obfuscated.
 You cannot undo this operation.
-CA Support and CA Services personnel cannot help you retrieve lost data unless you made a reliable secure backup.
+CA Support and Broadcom Service partners cannot help you retrieve lost data unless you made a reliable secure backup.

 - ClickHome,Reports and Jobs, and click theJobstab.

-- Run the Load Data Warehouse job infullmode.
-Anincrementalload is not sufficient for pushing out the changes in resource data.
+- To anonymize the same data in the data warehouse, run the Load Data Warehouse job in full mode.
+An incremental load is not sufficient for pushing out the changes in resource data.

 Attachments for Anonymized Resources

-- The Anonymize Personally Identifable Information (PII) job flags resource custom attributes defined as attachments to be purged.
+- The Anonymize Personally Identifiable Information (PII) job flags resource custom attributes defined as attachments to be purged.

 - The Purge Documents job purges these documents for all anonymized resources.
 The job purges the attachments of all protected resources whenever it runs.
 The job parameters you select for projects or other criteria do not limit this behavior.

 - Exception: Any attachments in custom attributes for resource subobjects are not flagged or purged.

 The following schema tables and fields are subject to obfuscation.
 In other words, these attributes can be protected by replacing the original data with an encoded serialized number.

 Database and Data WareHouse Fields With Personal Data